Johannes Chum

 Johannes Chum (born 1968) is an Austrian operatic tenor who has made an international career, first in concert, then in opera.
 Initially known for historically informed performance of Baroque oratorios and Mozart operatic roles, he has developed a large repertoire which also includes Wagner's Lohengrin and contemporary opera.

 Life

-Born in Vorau, Styria, Chum began his musical education with the Wiener Sängerknaben, where he also appeared as a soloist.
+Born in Vorau, Styria, Chum began his musical education with the Vienna Boys' Choir, where he also appeared as a soloist.
 He first studied theology.
-He then studied music at the University of Music and Performing Arts Graz, where he achieved a position as lecturer for historically informed performance.
+He then studied music at the University of Music and Performing Arts Graz where he achieved a position as lecturer for historically informed performance.
 He appeared as a soloist in concerts during his studies, and afterwards studied voice further with Kurt Equiluz and Arthur Korn.

 Concert

 From 1994, Chum has appeared in concerts successfully.
 He has sung the tenor parts in Bach's Christmas Oratorio, St John Passion and St Matthew Passion, in Handel oratorios, Beethoven's Ninth Symphony, and work by Mendelssohn, among others, with the Gewandhausorchester in Leipzig conducted by Riccardo Chailly.
 At the Gewandhaus in Leipzig, he also sang Schubert's Winterreise in the orchestral version by Hans Zender.

 Chum has also worked with conductors including Sylvain Cambreling, Dennis Russell Davies, Christopher Hogwood, René Jacobs, Fabio Luisi, Sir Charles Mackerras, Ingo Metzmacher, Sir Roger Norrington, Jordi Savall, Peter Schreier and Bruno Weil.